bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 work, that only switches between distinct applications; amazing.
 I eventually mapped Cmd+Esc to switching between application windows.
-Moreover they apply the same satanic algorithm from workspaces to dynamically reorder the applications in the switcher, which makes it even worst.
+Moreover they apply the same satanic algorithm from workspaces to dynamically reorder the applications in the switcher, which makes it even worse.
 It's been months and I still haven't been able to use workspaces or the damn switcher in a way that feels ergonomic and productive.
 This has been the motivating force for me to move most of my workflow into the terminal using tmux to manage panes, because if I need to